-- Reconnect with appropriate parish staff and your pastor to confirm any plans you may have made and that all content has been received by those who need it, as well as to offer any help needed in tying up loose ends.
-If you ordered a copy of the Blessing of a Child in the Womb for your pastor, check to make sure he has received it. - Begin highlighting these celebrations on bulletin boards, in newsletters, and on social media and your website.
+Reconnect with appropriate parish staff regarding your bulletin submissions.
+This is the time to tie up any loose ends and verify that all content has been received by those who need it.
+If you ordered a copy of the Blessing of a Child in the Womb for your pastor, check to make sure he has received it.
+Having these tasks completed before the start of Lent will allow you to enter more deeply into this sacred liturgical season of prayer, penance, and almsgiving.